nvim-neorocks/lz.n/README.md

     (primarily intended for use by Neovim distributions).
   - Automatic lazy-loading of Lua modules on `require`.
   - Automatic lazy-loading of colorschemes.
+    This library provides a `colorscheme` handler in the plugin spec.
   - Heuristics for determining a `main` module and automatically calling a `setup()` function.
   - Abstractions for plugin configuration with an `opts` table.